AIgineerAB/Python_OPA24/03_setup_python/README.md

 <img src="https://github.com/kokchun/assets/blob/main/install_python/python_paths.png?raw=true" alt="dbeaver navigation">

 With *ipykernel*, you will be able to run jupyter notebooks:

 > [!NOTE]
+> Alternatively, you can create a file called requirements.txt in your project directory, and list the libraries or libraries with their specific versions in the file.
+Then you can use the syntax below to install dependencies in your virtual environment all at once.
+>  ``` console
+> uv pip install -r requirements.txt
+>```

+> [!NOTE]
 > The primary file types used to write python codes are ```.py``` and ```.ipynb``` </br>
 >